IBM/ibm_zos_zosmf/_sources/modules/zmf_dataset_fetch.rst.txt

         **sample**: ::

-                  "The data set ZOSMF.ANSIBLE.SAMPLE(MEMBER) is fetched successfully and saved in: /tmp/dataset/ZOSMF.ANSIBLE.SAMPLE/MEMBER."
+                  "The data set ZOSMF.ANSIBLE.PDS(MEMBER) is fetched successfully and saved in: /tmp/dataset/ZOSMF.ANSIBLE.PDS/MEMBER."

-                  "The matched contents in the data set ZOSMF.ANSIBLE.SAMPLE(MEMBER) is fetched successfully and saved in: /tmp/dataset/ZOSMF.ANSIBLE.SAMPLE/MEMBER.serarch."
+                  "The matched contents in the data set ZOSMF.ANSIBLE.PDS(MEMBER) is fetched successfully and saved in: /tmp/dataset/ZOSMF.ANSIBLE.PDS/MEMBER.serarch."

-                  "The data set ZOSMF.ANSIBLE.SAMPLE(MEMBER) is not fetched since no matched contents is found with the specified search keyword."
+                  "The data set ZOSMF.ANSIBLE.PDS(MEMBER) is not fetched since no matched contents is found with the specified search keyword."

-                  "A range of records in the data set ZOSMF.ANSIBLE.SAMPLE(MEMBER) is fetched successfully and saved in: /tmp/dataset/ZOSMF.ANSIBLE.SAMPLE/MEMBER.range."
+                  "A range of records in the data set ZOSMF.ANSIBLE.PDS(MEMBER) is fetched successfully and saved in: /tmp/dataset/ZOSMF.ANSIBLE.PDS/MEMBER.range."

-                  "The data set ZOSMF.ANSIBLE.SAMPLE(MEMBER) is not fetched since no contents is returned in the specified range."
+                  "The data set ZOSMF.ANSIBLE.PDS(MEMBER) is not fetched since no contents is returned in the specified range."

-                  "The data set ZOSMF.ANSIBLE.SAMPLE(MEMBER) is not fetched since it is not changed."
+                  "The data set ZOSMF.ANSIBLE.PDS(MEMBER) is not fetched since it is not changed."